Quality Care is Our Top Goal

 - Member appeals to be sure we give enough consideration to issues of disagreement and take appropriate actions within the required time frames for routine and clinically urgent complaints.

 - Overall member satisfaction with Community Care's services and providers so we can identify areas of dissatisfaction and take actions to improve in these areas.
 We have many other areas that we measure to ensure quality care.

 Community Care conducts an annual member satisfaction survey.
 One thing this survey measures is satisfaction with Community Care customer service staff.
-In 2019, our customer service member satisfaction rates were 67.2% for the adult survey and 63.7% for the child survey.
-While the adult rate did not meet the 70% goal and the child rate was below the 78% goal, the adult score decreased only slightly when compared to the 2018 rates.
-The child rate also decreased slightly from the 2018 rates.
-The Board Quality Improvement Committee (BQIC) agreed to maintain the established goals of 78% and 70% for the adult and child rates, respectively.
+In 2020, our customer service member satisfaction rates were 65.2% for the adult survey and 69.2% % for the child survey.
+The adult rate did not meet the 70% goal and the child rate was below the 78% goal.
+The adult score decreased slightly when compared to the 2019 rates, while the child rate did increase from the 2019 rates.
+The Board Quality Improvement Committee (BQIC) agreed to maintain the established goal of 70% for the adult rates and adjust the goal to 70% for the child rates.
 To continue to improve on these rates, several interventions have been implemented.
-Customer service staff receive training specifically on child services available to members to better answer your questions.
 Customer Service staff also end each call by asking, “Are you satisfied with your call today?”
-In addition, an automated member satisfaction survey at the end of each call has been implemented where members report satisfaction with their calls 98.3% of the time
+Customer service staff continue to receive training specifically on child services available to members to better answer your questions which appears to have increased satisfaction rates.
+In addition, an automated member satisfaction survey at the end of each call has been implemented where members report satisfaction with their calls 98% of the time.

 We are pleased that the results of our monitoring activities show that we improved upon or met most of our goals.
 We have very few member complaints.
 The results of our annual member satisfaction survey show you are very satisfied with Community Care and our providers.